BubbaboyYT/Xcut/README.md

 Xcut Stands for "Custom User Terminal" And is a open source project made to expand upon and was built in Python.
 The CUTO Command does all the fun stuff and can open User Created Modules Terminals That arent built by me CUTO Stands for "Custom User Terminal Open"
-Some other basic commands are below this line xcut stop xcut get files
+Some other basic commands are below this line. xcut stop xcut get files